 distilled water (too much salt dries out nasal

 membranes).
 If you use tap water, boil it first to sterilize it, and then let it cool until it is lukewarm.

 (available at drugstores).
+You can also use a bulb syringe.
 Use as needed.
 Make a fresh solution every 3

 If the bottle does not have a dropper, the solution